nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 The manifest has two Kubernetes objects:

 * A Headless Service, this service is used so that the secondary pods can connect to the primary one via SSH using a fixed Kubernetes cluster DNS name.
-* A Pod with the primary image of the Security Server Sidecar, as image tag you can choose between the "primary" or "primary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
+* A Pod with the primary image of the Security Server Sidecar, as image tag you use "primary" (or "primary-\<variant>") described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
 The Pod defines two volumes: one volume to store the secret public key described in [4.5.4 Kubernetes Secrets](#454-Kubernetes-secrets), and a second volume to store the `/etc/xroad` configuration.

 Once the Primary Pod is deployed, you need to configure it (complete initial configuration, create the certificates, register in the Central Server) following the [User Guide](security_server_sidecar_user_guide.md#3-initial-configuration).